skebix/hiring_challenge/README.md

  Please don't submit Pull Requests.
 After you're done, please send an email to [federico+hiring@workana.com](mailto:federico+hiring@workana.com) with the link to your fork so we can start talking =)

 Thanks a lot and happy coding!

+## Disclaimer

+THIS IS NOT FREE WORK.
+We have already found a solution to this problem.
+Your proposal will only be used to evaluate the quality of your work and resourcefulness of your solution.